artkonekt/concord/docs/parts.md

 ## Routes

-Modules must not define routes, boxes are expected to.
+Modules should not define routes, boxes are expected to.
 An App may or may not want to use routes provided by a box.
 Registering of routes therefore can be enabled in the box config very similarly to views.